sparkfun/MIDI-BLE-Adapter/readme.md

 ## BLE MIDI convertor
 This repository is for code that converts BLE midi into DIN midi.
+It is discussed in the SparkFun [MIDI BLE Tutorial](https://learn.sparkfun.com/tutorials/midi-ble-tutorial)

 **Contents**
+* standard-midi-ble -- The main application to create a BLE MIDI dongle.
+* ble-to-din -- Just the BLE packet parser to serial MIDI out
+* din-to-ble -- Just the serial MIDI in to BLE packet builder
+* midi-lib-starter -- an empty shell with MIDI and BLE configured
+* ble-starter -- an empty shell with just BLE configured
+* test-programs
   * ble-test -- simple rx of BLE packets, prints sizes
-* documentation -- Right now, only output of ble-test during Tsunami app transmission
   * midi-test -- simple TX of midi messages over DIN
   * parserUnitTest -- Exercise of BLE MIDI packet decoder
   * serial-test -- Simple serial test
-* standard-midi-ble -- The main application to create a BLE MIDI dongle.
-*
+* documentation -- Right now, only output of ble-test during Tsunami app transmission

 ### Hardware requirements
 * nRF52832 Breakout
-* MIDI shield -- only populate MIDI headers.
+* MIDI shield -- only populate MIDI jacks.

 Connections:
 <table>